 Praised by The New York Times for having "traversed the palette of emotions" with "gorgeous tone and an edge of-seat intensity" and described by Diario de Menorca as an "ideal performer" that offers "elegance, displayed virtuosity, and great expressive power," Spanish cellist and composer Andrea Casarrubios has played extensively as a soloist and chamber musician throughout Europe, Asia, Africa, and the Americas.
-First Prize winner of numerous competitions and awards, Andrea has collaborated with Ida Kavafian, Soovin Kim, Ralph Kirshbaum, Daniel Phillips, and Jeremy Denk, often appearing at Carnegie Hall, Walt Disney Concert Hall, Lincoln Center, the Piatigorsky International Cello Festival, Ravinia’s Steans Institute, Casals Festival, Schleswig- Holstein Musik Festival, and the Verbier Festival.
+First Prize winner of numerous competitions and awards, Andrea has collaborated with Ida Kavafian, Soovin Kim, Ralph Kirshbaum, Daniel Phillips, and Jeremy Denk, often appearing at Carnegie Hall, Walt Disney Concert Hall, Lincoln Center, the Piatigorsky International Cello Festival, Ravinia, Casals, Schleswig- Holstein, and the Verbier Festivals.

 Andrea's recent album, Caminante, presents some of her own works.
 Released in 2019 on Odradek Records, it was chosen as one of the "Best 2019 Classical Music Albums" by Australia's ABC Classic.
-She has written works for Carnegie Hall's Ensemble Connect, Trio Appassionata, Boccherini Music Festival, cellist Thomas Mesa and Astral Artists, Orquesta Sinfónica Iuventas, Manhattan Chamber Players, and members of the Boston Symphony and Orpheus Orchestras.
+She has written works for Carnegie Hall's Ensemble Connect, Trio Appassionata, Boccherini Music Festival, cellist Thomas Mesa and Astral Artists, violinist Emily Dagget Smith and the Andy Warhol Foundation, Manhattan Chamber Players, and members of the Boston Symphony and Orpheus Orchestras.
 Andrea’s performances have been broadcasted internationally, including NPR, WFMT Chicago, CKIA in Canada, and RTVE National Spanish Radio.
 As a guest soloist at Auditorio Nacional in Madrid, she recently performed her own Concerto for Cello and Orchestra, MIRAGE (2019), among other works.

 Andrea is a founding member of Trio Appassionata, along with violinist Lydia Chernicoff and pianist Ronaldo Rolim.
 The trio has performed in Carnegie's Weill Recital Hall among other venues in the U.S, Spain, the U.K., Italy, Brazil and China.
 The ensemble released a CD on Odradek Records entitled “gone into night are all the eyes” in 2014.
 Andrea is also a member of the Brandenburg String Trio based in Berlin, and the Manhattan Chamber Players in New York.
 Her mentors have included Maria de Macedo, Lluis Claret, Amit Peled, Marcy Rosen, and Ralph Kirshbaum.
 As part of her Doctorate degree, she also studied composition with John Corigliano.
 Andrea has also been influenced by working closely with Frans Helmerson, Laurence Lesser, Gary Hoffman, Timothy Eddy, Paul Katz, Hans Jorgen Jensen, Donald Weilerstein, Ludmil Angelov, Seth Knopp, Thomas Demenga, Miklós Perényi, and Leon Fleisher.